This Italian sausage bucatini recipe is epic! Italian sausage made meatballs tossed in a fire roasted tomato sauce and bucatini. Easy and delicious!

 Pulse until finely chopped.

-Also chop a couple cloves of fresh garlic.
+Also chop 2 large cloves of fresh garlic.

-Drizzle some olive oil in a deep-sided, 12-inch skillet and heat over medium-high heat.
+Drizzle some olive oil in a deep 12-inch skillet and heat over medium-high heat.

-While the pan is preheating, cut the sausage links into 1 inch pieces.
+While the pan is preheating, cut 1-1/4 pound quality sausage links into 1-inch pieces.

 Work in batches, searing the sausage pieces in the hot oil.